CircuitVerse/Interactive-Book/docs/universal_gates.md

 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/45175" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ### Implementing OR gate
-An OR gate can be implemented by passing the output of NOR to the NOT gate we implemented earlier.
+An OR gate can be implemented by passing the output of NOR to the NOT gate implemented earlier.
 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/45176" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ### Implementing AND gate